bagerathan/WooCommerce-Ext/readme.txt

 4. Activate the plugin and you are all ready to go

+5. Browse to Admin -> Wocommerce -> Settings -> Checkout -> Laybuy, here you can set your Laybuy Merchant details and choose to display the product price breakdown.
+The breakdown is displayed with Woocommerce's Product actions, there is a link in the Description to show you where these will display.

 == Changelog ==
 3.0 Pulled in Lots of updates by Larry from private update service.
 Notably this includes the price breakdowns.